 Over 9 million people in the U.S. had Singulair prescriptions dispensed in 2019, either as an add-on or alternative to inhaled corticosteroid medications.
 A large percentage of Singulair patients are children.
 2.3 million patients who received Singulair prescriptions were under 17, which is roughly 30% of all users.FDA Requires New “Black Box” Warning for Neuropsychiatric Side Effects Linked to Singulair

-One of the unique aspects of Singulair is that it has the ability to cross over the blood-brain barrier (“BBB”).
+One of the unique aspects of Singulair is that can cross over the blood-brain barrier (“BBB”).
 It is one of the few types of medications that are known to cross the BBB, which is a protective barrier that protects the brain from pathogens.
 Singulair’s ability to cross the BBB means that the drug gradually accumulates in the central nervous system and eventually the brain tissue.

 The link between Singulair and neurologic problems was first identified back in 2007.
 This discovery prompted Merck to update the warning label on Singulair in 2008 to include information about the risk of neuropsychiatric events with prolonged use.
-In March 202, however, the Food and Drug Administration required Merck to use a so-called “black box warning” (the highest level of drug warning) on Singulair moving forward.
+But in 2020, the Food and Drug Administration required Merck to use a so-called “black box warning” (the highest level of drug warning) on Singulair moving forward.

 The new black-box label for Singulair contains a heightened warning about the considerable risk of serious mental health issues attributed to the extended use of Singulair's active ingredient - montelukast.
 The label identifies aggression, depression, and suicidal thoughts and behaviors as some of the potential mental health disorders associated with the drug.
 In addition to the black box warning, the FDA also requires a new medication guide to be given to all patients who receive a new montelukast prescription.